-This means that, for Last\Index\Fastest ordering of a 2-D array, the first index would be the slower varying or the Line dimension, while the second index would be the faster varying or Sample dimension; the array would have index order (Line, Sample).
+This means that, for Last_Index_Fastest ordering of a 2-D array, the first index would be the slower varying or the Line dimension, while the second index would be the faster varying or Sample dimension; the array would have index order (Line, Sample).

 In an array with two spatial dimensions and one spectral dimension, PDS uses the term Band to designate the spectral axis.
 A spectral axis may vary faster than both spatial axes, slower than both, or in between the two.
 An array in which the band axis varies slower than the two spatial axes is typically referred to as band sequential.
 An array in which the band axis varies faster than the two spatial axes is typically identified as sample interleaved or band interleaved by pixel.
-An array in which the band axis varies slower than the Line axis, is referred to as line interleaved or band interleaved by line.
-For Last\Index\Fastest storage, a 3-D band sequential array (sometimes known as a 'cube') would have index order (Band, Line, Sample), a sample interleaved array would have index order (Line, Sample).
+An array in which the band axis varies slower than the Sample axis, but faster than the Line axis, is referred to as line interleaved or band interleaved by line.
+For Last_Index_Fastest storage, a 3-D band sequential array (sometimes known as a 'cube') would have index order (Band, Line, Sample), a sample interleaved array would have index order (Line, Sample, Band), and a line interleaved array would have index order (Line, Band, Sample).

-To maximize the efficiency of playing potentially large movies (Array\3D\Movie), the temporal axis should be the slowest varying axis.
+To maximize the efficiency of playing potentially large movies (Array_3D_Movie), the temporal axis should be the slowest varying axis.